Last updated: March 30, 2023

 In the summer of 1958, word of the Saddleback development spread all over the northeast.
 Billed as the Sun Valley of the East, the Rangeley-Saddleback Corp. sought nearly $250,000 via the sale of stock.
-Using land leased from Hudson Pulp and Paper Co. (which had just shut down its logging camp there in 1957), the group expected to have a chairlift and T-Bar in operation for the 1959-60 season.
+Securing a 45 year lease on land from Hudson Pulp and Paper Co. (which had just shut down its logging camp there in 1957), the group expected to have a chairlift and T-Bar in operation for the 1959-60 season.

 While Bald Mountain opened in 1959-60, Saddleback's development ran behind schedule.
 In the summer of 1960, two Hall T-Bar lifts were purchased.
 Trail building work was in full swing as the fall and T-bar delivery dates neared.
 Meanwhile, a two story lodge designed by Robert Tieger was being constructed.

 Saddleback Finally Opens